miketheologitis/MapReduce-Implementation/README.md

 ### Distributed System Architecture

-We set up a docker-compose network with workers, masters, zookeeper and hdfs.
+We set up a docker-compose network with *workers*, *masters*, *zookeeper* and *hdfs*.
 The requirement of the system is that we can externally talk with hdfs and zookeeper.
 The rest of the components are internal to the docker-compose network.

 ### Fault Tolerance

-The system is fault-tolerant in the following ways:
+We guarantee fault tolerance for the following scenarios, if at least one *master* service is alive:
 - *Worker* failures at any time.
 - *Master* failures at any time.